Font Quality & Customer References

 About the Quality of IDAutomation Fonts

 IDAutomation business fonts are created directly from national and international standards.
 Many of IDAutomation's fonts include new patent-pending technology, which allows extremely high-quality barcode printing.
 A few of the benefits experienced when using IDAutomation fonts are outlined below.
-Due to the unique creation of IDAutomation fonts, the statements made here are in reference to IDAutomation fonts only and are not necessarily true for barcode fonts created by others.
+Due to the unique creation of IDAutomation fonts, the statements made here are about IDAutomation fonts only and are not necessarily true for barcode fonts created by others.

 Font Application Scalability

 Unlike bitmap images and many graphic generation programs, fonts give a consistent and accurate rasterization and printout at various point sizes.
 This is because fonts are not represented by actual dots such as bitmap images and graphics.
-Rather, font files are programs of lines and shapes designed to rasterize to the output device with specific measurements.
+Rather, font files are programs of lines and shapes designed to rasterize the output device with specific measurements.

 Output Device and Printer Independence